 An upper second-class honours degree (or international equivalent) in any subject other than computer science.
 Competence in mathematics must be demonstrated, with at least a good grade in GCSE mathematics or preferably with A-level mathematics or equivalent university-level experience.

 See international equivalent qualifications on the International Office website.

 |Application method||Online application form|

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The programme is sufficiently general to give you an excellent background for a professional career in industrial or commercial organisations, and the required background in computer science to enable you to undertake further study leading to the specialisations needed for a research career.
+The programme gives you an excellent background for a career in industrial or commercial organisations, and the required background in computer science to enable you to undertake further study, leading to the specialisations needed for a research career.

 Find out more about becoming a student at Bristol, and the support we offer to international students.